top of page

 Pots With Promise

-The BioPreferred Program was established in 2002 and is administered by the United States Department of Agriculture.
-Its mission is to increase the federal government’s purchase and use of biobased products.
-The agency defines biobased as “products are derived from plants and other renewable agricultural, marine, and forestry materials.”
+*The US Department of Agriculture defines biobased as “products that are derived from plants and other renewable agricultural, marine, and forestry materials.”

 Sample label